 – When we expand to a new city, there are usually a couple of things that we look at, Anthony Collias says.

-– We do a competitive landscape research and a keyword research, and check out the demographics and the number of tourists and Airbnb bookings.
+– We do competitive landscape research and keyword research and check out the demographics and the number of tourists and Airbnb bookings.
 The strength of our model is that once we’ve created a good process, we can launch a new city quite quickly, with relatively little cost.